tari-project/tari/Contributing.md

 - It maintains focus.
 It would suck if an entire PR was blocked from being merged because some other unrelated change was causing an issue.

-If a PR tries too much multi-tasking, it will likely be labelled `CR-one_job` and parked.
+If a PR tries to do too much multi-tasking, it will likely be labelled `CR-one_job` and parked.
 The solution is
 simple: Break the PR up into 2 or more PRs, each addressing a single issue.
 Mention in the git comments that you have done this.